 Simply put, if you expect to thrive in the ever-changing world that we’re now living in, you need change management.
 It’s an absolutely critical part of nearly every aspect of your business for a host of unique reasons that are more than worth exploring.

 Change Management Empowers Your IT Infrastructure

-A major reason why change management is such a critical part of your larger business strategy is because, at the end of the day, a tool itself is only as powerful as what you can do with it.
+A major reason why change management is such a critical part of your larger business strategy is that, at the end of the day, a tool itself is only as powerful as what you can do with it.

 This idea has likely been at the heart of your business IT strategy from the start.
 It’s less about investing in the power of modern technology for the sake of it and more about buying into the right tool to solve the right problem at the right time.
 But of equal importance is your employee’s own ability to use that tool in the precise way that you need, which isn’t just difficult without change management.
 It’s largely impossible.

 When implementing any new tool like a new piece of software, you need to make sure that you have the right people backing it.
 You need to communicate exactly why this is the right change to make for this time and, above all else, why this step matters.

 You need to do whatever you can to mitigate resistance.
 Show people how this will help make their lives better.
 Invest in training and ongoing education to help them further their own skills.
 Solicit their open and honest feedback and show that you’re willing to listen to what they have to say.
 Give them the resources necessary to actually use these tools and, rest assured, they will.